What is a Living Will?

 Types of Advance Directives

 A living will is an advance directive that removes confusion should you become terminally ill and incapable of advocating for yourself.
 Other types of advanced directives include:

 - Medical power of attorney, authorizing your agent to make healthcare decisions on your behalf should you become incapacitated

 - Do not resuscitate ("DNR") order, preventing medical professionals from restarting the heart or lungs in the event of their failure

 - HIPAA release, authorizing specified individuals to find out where you are being treated and for what you are being treated

 We Can Help With All Your Estate Planning Needs

-The experienced lawyers at Lewis Kuhn Swan PC can help you create a living will that covers all of your wishes.
+The experienced lawyers at Leventhal Lewis can help you create a living will that covers all of your wishes.
 We have decades of combined experience helping people in and around Colorado Springs and Denver with estate planning needs such as the creation of a will, establishing a trust, and protecting valuable assets.
 We can also assist with estate planning disputes in a thoughtful and straightforward manner to help reduce tension while working towards the best resolution.